multivendorx/mvx/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.27 - 2025-07-08 =
+* Added     - Customers can now upload images when requesting a refund from their My Account page #787.

 = 4.2.26 - 2025-06-24 =
 * Added     - Compatibility of WooCommerce 9.9.5.